 - Run a continuous steady stream of cold water (at least the width of a drinking straw until the frost is out of the ground (end of April).

-- Investigate why your service is at risk of freezing.
-The service may not be installed deeply enough.
+- Determine why your service is at risk of freezing.
+The service may not be installed to a prper depth.

 - Shut off and drain pipes leading to outside faucets.